Walter Sande: Films

 Born in Denver, Colorado, he was one of those stern, heavyset character actors in Hollywood no person could recognize by name.
 Sande showed an early interest in music as a youth and by his college years managed to start his own band.
 This led to a job as musical director for 20th Century-Fox's theater chain, which, in turn, led him to acting in films beginning in 1937.
 Usually providing atmospheric bits with no billing, he made an initial impression in serial cliffhangers as a third-string heavy with the popular The Green Hornet Strikes Again! and Sky Raiders.

 His first top featured role, however, would come with The Iron Claw as Jack "Flash" Strong, a photographer who, uncharacteristically for Walter, served as a comic sidekick to our serial hero.
-Best of all would be his role in another serial as Red Pennington, the amusing sidekick to Don Winslow of the Navy.
+He also had a role in another serial as Red Pennington, the amusing sidekick to Don Winslow of the Navy.
 He repeated his role again in Don Winslow of the Coast Guard, the successful sequel.

-The Pennington role would spark a long and steady career in movies, usually a step or two behind Hollywood's elite, in To Have and Have Not (prominently featured as the fisherman who tries to cheat Bogie), in Along Came Jones, The Blue Dahlia, Dark City and Bad Day at Black Rock, among hundreds of others.
-A regular authoritative presence in such classic sci-fi films as Red Planet Mars, The War of the Worlds and Invaders from Mars, he also had a recurring featured part in the 1940s Boston Blackie film series playing Detective Matthews alongside Chester Morris, former thief-turned-crime hero.
+The Pennington role would spark his later career, appearing in, To Have and Have Not, Along Came Jones, The Blue Dahlia, Dark City and Bad Day at Black Rock, amongothers.
+A regular presence in sci-fi films such as Red Planet Mars, The War of the Worlds and Invaders from Mars, he also had a recurring featured part in the 1940s Boston Blackie film series playing Detective Matthews alongside Chester Morris, former thief-turned-crime hero.